LINK TO THE APP STORE FOR IPHONE AND IPAD

-The IPM Toolkit app is available to users for free for iPhones and iPads.
+The IPM Toolkit app is news and media reader available free for smartphone and tablet users.
 This app is brought to you by the University of Wisconsin’s Integrated Pest Management (IPM) program.

 The staff of the University of Wisconsin IPM program has developed the IPM Toolkit app designed for smartphones and tablets.
 This app allows a user to read IPM related news articles, view videos, download publications, and access pictures to aid in adapting IPM practices to their agricultural operations.